Some of biggest retail companies among those availing of Covid wage supports

 Revenue has published the names of some 39,800 companies that availed of the Employment Wage Subsidy Scheme (EWSS) in 2020.

-The list also included pub chain JD Wetherspoon, estate agent Sherry FitzGerald and Nandos restaurant.
+The list also included pub chain JD Wetherspoon, estate agent Sherry FitzGerald and Nandos restaurant as well as the Four Seasons Hotel, Louise Copeland and Golden Disc.

 The scheme, which is administered by Revenue, saw the Government step in and pay up to 85 per cent of the wages of employees in companies adversely impacted by the pandemic.